 APPIC Policies and Procedures: DSH-Napa is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Our intern positions are selected through the APPIC match.
 Details on the match process can be found on the APPIC website.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any applicant.

-State of California Eligibility Requirements: Appointment of applicants to internship positions is contingent upon satisfying several eligibility requirements.
-Although internship offers will be made in February 2020, actual employment as a clinical psychology intern in September 2020 requires that the applicant pass a physical examination (including a drug screen) and the security clearance process following fingerprinting.
-Applicants with felony or misdemeanor convictions should know that prior convictions will be reviewed as part of the security clearance process.
-These prior convictions may jeopardize an applicant’s appointment to a clinical psychology intern position.
+State of California Eligibility Requirements: Appointment of applicants to internship positions is contingent upon satisfying several eligibility requirements. internship offers will be made in February 2022, actual employment as a clinical psychology intern in September 2022 requires that the applicant pass a physical examination (including a drug screen) and the security clearance process following fingerprinting.
+Applicants with felony and/or misdemeanor convictions should know that prior convictions may jeopardize an applicant’s appointment to a clinical psychology intern position.

 A. Complete the online AAPI via the Applicant Portal on the APPIC website, which provides instructions for completing the online AAPI and submitting letters of recommendation and transcripts for the online application process.
 Select Napa State Hospital as a “Designated Site” on the APPIC Applicant Portal.